 Cookies / Tracking Technologies

-We Panoply and our affiliates, or analytics or service providers, use technologies such as cookies, beacons, tags, and scripts, to analyse trends, administer the website, tracking users’ movements around the website, and to gather demographic information about our user base as a whole.
+We Panoply and our affiliates, or analytics or service providers, use technologies such as cookies, beacons, tags, and scripts, to analyse trends, administer the website or application, tracking users’ movements around the website, and to gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual and aggregated basis.

 Panoply will gain necessary consent from those visitors for the placement of such technologies upon first visiting our European websites.